When is labour induced?

 Sometimes a hormone drip is needed to speed up the labour.
 Once labour starts, it should proceed normally, but it can sometimes take 24-48 hours to get you into labour.

-Women who are induced are more likely to have an assisted delivery, when forceps or ventouse suction are used to help the baby out.
+Women who are induced are also more likely to have an assisted delivery, when forceps or ventouse suction are used to help the baby out.

-If the induction doesn't work
+If induction of labour doesn't work

 Induction isn't always successful, and labour may not start.
 Your obstetrician and midwife will assess your condition and your baby's wellbeing, and you may be offered another induction or a caesarean section.
 Your midwife and doctor will discuss all your options with you.

-Side effects of induction
+Side effects of induction of labour

 One in every five births in the UK in 2004-5 were induced, according to NICE.
 Among these induced births, when labour was started using drugs: